 Yes, it is that simple!

 We use this formula the most often.
 BYAF doesn’t require much planning or structure, as it removes any pressure that a prospect may have to respond to your offer as a result of receiving a cold email.
-Furthermore, it makes you appear more friendly to the prospect, which always works in your favour.
+Furthermore, it makes you appear more friendly to the prospect, which always works in your favor.

 RDM (THE READER’S DIGEST MODEL) or the Classic